Homogenization of diffusion processes with singular drifts and potentials via unfolding method: Homogenization of the Dirichlet problem

 \subsection{Acknowledgments}

 This work was supported by the Thammasat University Research Unit in Gait Analysis and Intelligent Technology (GaitTech).
-A crucial part of the research was carried out while A.S. was visiting Kansai University, its hospitality is gratefully appreciated.
+A crucial part of the research was conducted while A.S. was visiting Kansai University; its hospitality is appreciated.
 The authors acknowledge Y\={u}ki Inagaki for fruitful discussions.
-This work was also supported by JSPS KAKENHI Grant Numbers 19K03552, 19H00643, 22K03340.
+This work was also supported by JSPS KAKENHI Grant Numbers 19K03552, 19H00643, and 22K03340.